freetonik/rakhim.org/content/blog/you-are-a-data-point.md

 And as the result:

--   We no longer interact with businesses.
-We interact with the top layer interface of a multi-layered, non-obvious system built with implicit, vague rules.
+-   **We no longer interact with businesses.** We interact with the top layer interface of a multi-layered, non-obvious system built with implicit, vague rules.
--   Never before did users' and companies' goals were so unrelated to each other.
-I usually care if the company is profitable, I want them to survive.
-But I don't care if the company grows, that is irrelevant to my values.
+-   Never before were users' and companies' goals so irrelated to each other.
--   We're constantly playing games we're not aware of.
+-   We're constantly **playing games** we're not aware of.
 -   We have to learn to understand the implications of this.

+## Final words {#final-words}

+Not all is bad.
+This symbiosis can be very benificial for all parties.
+We can explicitly play roles of consumers, products and data points at the same time, knowing what's happening and being in control.
+Companies can play whatever games they need to play with us.

+Extremely relevant ads and extremely personalized user experiences sound pretty good to me, all the creepiness aside.

+Legislation will never catch up in time, so we have to take things into our own hands and learn to live in this brave new world.

 [^fn:1]: Rather, a generator of myriads of data points, but "data point" sounds more inhumane and humiliating, so I'll stick to this term for dramatic purposes.